Constitution for the United States of Africa

-(1) The Supreme Court of Africa is the highest judicial institution of the United States of Africa.
+(1) The Supreme Court of Africa is the highest court of the United States of Africa.

 (2) The Supreme Court is an eleven-judge bench, with one of them serving as the chief justice of Africa.
 Each judge of the Court shall have one vote and will sit for a period not exceeding eight years.

-(3) (a) Jurisdiction.
+(3) (a) Supreme Court jurisdiction.
 In all cases affecting ambassadors, other public ministers and consuls and those in which a state shall be a party, the Supreme Court shall have original jurisdiction.